 Step Six: Drilling the Implant Hole

-Using bits of increasing size, the dentist will slowly drill into the bone to create a hole that will fit the implant’s anchor with most measuring around 4mm.
-The alignment pin will again be inserted to check the hole, and once any adjustments have been made its time for next step.
+Using bits of increasing size, the dentist or oral surgeon will slowly drill into the bone to create a hole that will fit the implant’s anchor with most measuring around 4mm.
+The alignment pin will again be inserted to check the hole, and once any adjustments have been made, it's time for the next step.

 It’s time to thread the bone.
 The smoothly drilled space now needs to be given the same ribbed appearance as a screw.
 To achieve this, a screw tap will be slowly drilled into the hole.
 If available, the dentist may also choose to use a self-tapping implant.
-Self-tapping implants created the ribbed pattern in the bone as they are inserted.
-Either way this allows for a firm, fitted, secure implant.
+Self-tapping implants create the ribbed pattern in the bone as they are inserted.
+This allows for a firm, fitted, secure implant.

 When a self-threading implant isn’t available, the next step is to place the implant.
 Using either a drill or hand wrench, the implant is threaded into the bone.